BrianGenisio/dice-game/README.md

-# Dice Game
+# Pass the Cheese!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview

-Dice Game is a simple multiplayer game where players take turns rolling dice to accumulate points.
+Pass the Cheese! is a simple multiplayer game where players take turns rolling dice to accumulate points.
 The first player to reach the score goal wins the game.

 ## Available Scripts